5 Coffee Shops to Check Out in Philadelphia’s Historic District

 Nearby attractions: Headhouse Farmers Market, Hill-Physick House, Philadelphia Magic Gardens, Spruce Street Harbor Park, Riverrink, Society Hill

 Bodhi is a wonderful coffeeshop located in the charming historical neighborhood of Society Hill.
 They serve the wonderful NYC based Stumptown Coffee as well as PT’s, a Topeka based roaster which was ranked as one of the “Top 10 coffee roasters in the nation” by Thrillist.
 If you are seeking a quaint laid-back local hangout for coffee, Bodhi is definitely the recommended choice.

 Located on a charming historical street surrounded by old architecture, you really feel immersed in the city’s rich culture at Bodhi.
 Grab a window seat and enjoy admiring the pretty old buildings.
 This place is small and quiet – the perfect ambiance for a low key date.
-An abundance of pretty plants give it a nice natural zen like vibe.
+An abundance of pretty plants give the interior a nice natural zen-like vibe.
 Right across the street is a wonderful farmers market, so stop by for some fresh produce, bread, or bakery items before or after your visit!

 Location: 147 N. 3rd Street

 Nearby attractions: Elfreth’s Alley, Fireman’s Hall Museum, National Museum of American Jewish History, Numerous local art galleries

 Cafe Ole is a cozy little local coffeehouse known for their delicious coffee and Mediterranean style food offerings.
 If you are looking for a great breakfast to go along with your coffee, Cafe Ole is the perfect choice.
 The house coffee here is delicious, amongst the best in Philadelphia, although I do wish they served coffee in mugs as opposed to paper cups.